elkcityhazard/andrew-mccall-hugo/andrew-mccall/content/blog/10-reasons-to-start-a-business-in-traverse-city-michigan.md

 tags:
 - Traverse City
 - Business
-description: We are a website development company in Traverse City, Michigan.
+Description: We are a website development company in Traverse City, Michigan.
 We make websites that are perfectly suited for your business.
 See what we can do for your business today.
 draft: false